 On one of my trips to Spain, visiting my Spanish sister Pilar, her brother Rafael made a breakfast I will never forget.
-It couldn't have been more simple, or more delicious.
+He made it as we ate it, and it couldn't have been more simple, or more delicious.

 - salt - I almost always bake and cook with Kosher salt.
 (It’s coarse and salts foods in a subtle way that enhances their flavor without making them taste salty.)